charlesnicholson/nanoprintf/README.md

 * `NANOPRINTF_USE_PRECISION_FORMAT_SPECIFIERS`: Set to `0` or `1`.
 Enables precision specifiers.
 * `NANOPRINTF_USE_FLOAT_FORMAT_SPECIFIERS`: Set to `0` or `1`.
 Enables floating-point specifiers.
 * `NANOPRINTF_USE_LARGE_FORMAT_SPECIFIERS`: Set to `0` or `1`.
 Enables oversized modifiers.
+* `NANOPRINTF_USE_BINARY_FORMAT_SPECIFIERS`: Set to `0` or `1`.
+Enables binary specifiers.
 * `NANOPRINTF_USE_WRITEBACK_FORMAT_SPECIFIERS`: Set to `0` or `1`.
 Enables `%n` for write-back.
 * `NANOPRINTF_VISIBILITY_STATIC`: Optional define.
 Marks prototypes as `static` to sandbox nanoprintf.

-If no configuration flags are specified, nanoprintf will default to "reasonable" embedded values in an attempt to be helpful: floats enabled, writeback and large formatters disabled.
+If no configuration flags are specified, nanoprintf will default to "reasonable" embedded values in an attempt to be helpful: floats are enabled, but writeback, binary, and large formatters are disabled.
 If any configuration flags are explicitly specified, nanoprintf requires that all flags are explicitly specified.

 If a disabled format specifier feature is used, no conversion will occur and the format specifier string simply will be printed instead.